-If you are planning a trip to Norway, you cannot leave the country without first visiting the Lofoten Islands… It would be a complete and utter missed opportunity if you didn’t visit, trust me!!
-The Lofoten Islands is one of those places you visit and just think… Wow, how does a place like this even exists?!!!
+If you are planning a trip to Scandinavia, you cannot leave without visiting the Lofoten Islands in Norway… It would be a complete and utter missed opportunity, trust me!!
+The Lofoten Islands in Norway are one of those places you visit and just think… Wow, how does a place like this even exists?!!!
 The scenery looks like a film producer has crafted this perfect world with beautiful green hills, lakes the size of oceans, mountain peaks crusted with snow, quiet winding roads, some of the most delicious food, waterfalls and adorable little fishing shacks!!
 Now, I am assuming you have arrived at this page because you are planning a trip to Norway and you want to know if it is worth visiting the Lofoten Islands, well the answer is YES (100 times yes!!), here is why…

 Reine and Reinebrigen Hike, Moskenes

 Reine is a small fishing village that has been an operating commercial centre since 1743.
 This adorable little village is full of traditional red and white fishing huts dotted along the coastline amongst the huge mountain peaks.
 It was here in Reine that my partner and I were able to see the Northern Lights so it will always hold a special place in my travel heart!!
 Reinebrigen is one of the most well known hikes in the Lofoten Islands and has arguably one of the best views of any hike.
 Although the trail itself is only 450 metres, its is extremely steep and slippery so not for the faint hearted!!

 Haukland Beach and Himmeltinden Hike, Leknes